Duoidal Structures for Compositional Dependence: Dependence Categories from Physical Duoidal Categories

-\begin{proof} We show first that each $P\in\FP_n$ is the limit of the inclusion functor from $P/\expr$ to $\FP_n$, where $P/\expr$ is the full subcategory of the undercategory $P/\FP_n$ spanned by the expressible poset structures, with the evident inclusion into $\FP_n$.
 As a meet-complete poset, $\FP_n$ has limits computed as intersections of order relations.
 As in the undercategory of $P$ every poset on $\ul n$ contains all of the inequalities from $P$, it suffices to show that for any elements $i,j$ incomparable in $P$, there exists a poset in $P/\expr$ within which $i,j$ are incomparable.
 To do this, we use the fact that any poset $P$ with elements $\ul n$ includes into a linear order on $\ul n$.\footnote{To see this, define the linear order inductively by choosing any minimal element of $P$ as the first element in the linear order, then repeating the process for the remaining elements in $P$ until all are in order.}

 Fix a linear order $R$ in $P/\expr$ which we will denote as if it were the canonical order on $\ul n$, let $i,j$ be incomparable in $P$, and assume $i <_R j$.
 For all $k$ with $i <_R k <_R j$, we have at most one of $i <_P k$ or $k <_P j$.
-Let $Q_i$ be the linear order inherited from $R$ on the elements $i$ and all $k$ such that $i <_R k <_R j$ and $i <_P k$, and let $R_j$ be the linear order inherited from $R$ on the elements $j$ and all $k$ such that $i <_R k <_R j$ but not $i <_P k$.
+Let $Q_i$ be the linear order inherited from $R$ on the elements $i$ and all $k$ such that $i <_R k <_R j$ and $i <_P k$, and let $Q'_j$ be the linear order inherited from $R$ on the elements $j$ and all $k$ such that $i <_R k <_R j$ but not $i <_P k$.
 Then

 belongs to $P/\expr$ with $i,j$ incomparable.
-Indeed, this is expressible as a join of disjoint unions of linear orders and $i$ and $j$ are incomparable as they are separated by a disjoint union.
+Indeed, this is sum-join expressible as a join of sums of linear orders and $i$ and $j$ are incomparable as they are separated by a sum.
 All of the inequalities in $P$ are included as it is linear below $i$ and above $j$, while by the discussion above all of $Q_i$ is incomparable with all of $Q'_j$ in $P$.
+This completes the proof that $P$ is the limit of this diagram.